nikitavoloboev/data/docs/health/skin-care.md

 My goals are to have a healthy skin with minimal wrinkles in future, ideally with some glow.

-My skin care routine is essentially [Clear Days Kit](https://geekandgorgeous.com/collections/kits/products/clear-days-kit) (has instructions in link too).
+My skin care routine is variation of [Clear Days Kit](https://geekandgorgeous.com/collections/kits/products/clear-days-kit) (has instructions in link too).
+[This](https://www.youtube.com/watch?v=EoV7HeDr4ko) and [this](https://www.reddit.com/r/EuroSkincare/comments/q6sg1x/geek_gorgeous_reviews/) have some nice reviews of their products.
+And [this](https://www.youtube.com/watch?v=vM9rX3SqB34) is a nice video that goes over difference between cleanser/toner/serums/moisturizer & how to apply each one.

+I keep all products below at my sink, except [vitamin c serum](https://geekandgorgeous.com/collections/101-serums/products/c-glow) which I keep at the fridge to prolong it.

 ### Morning

+I first do my morning [exercise routine](../fitness/fitness.md) and shower.
+Then:

 1. [Cleanse] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area.
-Rinse well with tepid water and pat dry.
+Rinse well with warm water and pat dry.
-2. [Toner] Close eyes and spray [Liquid Hydration](https://geekandgorgeous.com/collections/101-serums/products/liquid-hydration) all over your face from about 20-25 cm away.
-Let it sink in.
+2. [Vitamin C] Apply a few drops of [C-Glow](https://geekandgorgeous.com/collections/101-serums/products/c-glow) to the face.
+Put a drop directly onto your face and quickly pat it on with your other hand.
+Pat any excess product onto the top of your hands or neck.
+I start brushing my teeth at this point as I need to wait few minutes for it to soak into the skin.
-3. [Niacinamide] Apply few drops of [B-Bomb](https://geekandgorgeous.com/collections/101-serums/products/b-bomb) to the face.
-Wait until it is absorbed, I brush teeth in the mean time.
+3. [Beta-Glucan] Apply a few drops of [Stress Less](https://geekandgorgeous.com/collections/101-serums/products/stress-less) to the face.
-4. [Sun screen] Apply [Isntree Hyaluronic Acid Watery Sun Gel](https://koreanskincare.nl/products/hyaluronic-acid-watery-sun-gel-spf50-pa).
 Let it absorb.
+I start brushing my teeth at this point as I need to wait few minutes for it to soak into the skin.
+4. [Toner] Apply [Cheer Up](https://geekandgorgeous.com/collections/exfoliants/products/cheer-up) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
+Avoid the area around the eyes.
+Wait until it is absorbed.
+5. [Moisturizer] Apply [Happier Barrier](https://geekandgorgeous.com/collections/101-serums/products/happier-barrier).
+Use as much or as little as your skin needs.
+6. [Sun screen] Apply [Isntree Hyaluronic Acid Watery Sun Gel](https://koreanskincare.nl/products/hyaluronic-acid-watery-sun-gel-spf50-pa).
+Let it absorb.

-During the day, I try not to touch my face with dirty hands.
+During the day, I drink a lot of water/[tea](nutrition/drinks/tea.md).
+I try not touch my face with dirty hands.
 I also try be as relaxed as I can be no matter the situation.
 Relaxed face without any frowning.

-I shower after any exercise I do.
-And do shower at least once a day, usually in mornings before doing above routine.

 ### Evening

-Before going to sleep:
+Before going to sleep, I do another exercise routine and quick shower.
+Then:

-1. [Cleanse] Rinse with water & [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker).
-2. [Toner] Apply [Cheer Up](https://geekandgorgeous.com/collections/exfoliants/products/cheer-up), either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
-Avoid the area around the eyes.
-Wait until it is absorbed, I brush teeth in the mean time.
+1. [Cleanse] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area.
+Rinse well with warm water and pat dry.
-3. [Niacinamide] Apply [B-Bomb](https://geekandgorgeous.com/collections/101-serums/products/b-bomb).
-Apply a few drops to the face.
-Wait until it is absorbed, I brush teeth in the mean time.
+2. [Niacinamide] 3 times a week.
+Apply few drops of [B-Bomb](https://geekandgorgeous.com/collections/101-serums/products/b-bomb) to the face.
+Wait until it is absorbed.
+3. [Salicylic acid] Apply a few drops of [Porefectly Clear](https://geekandgorgeous.com/collections/101-serums/products/porefectly-clear) to the face.
+Let it absorb.
-4. [Retinal] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
+4. [Retinal] 3 times a week.
+Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
 Use every night or every other night, depending on your skin's tolerance, when starting out: alternate with Cheer Up for two weeks.
 5. [Moisturizer] Apply [Happier Barrier](https://geekandgorgeous.com/collections/101-serums/products/happier-barrier).
 Use as much or as little as your skin needs.
 6. Go to sleep.
 Always use fresh sheets especially on the pillows.